Having an Xbox One that keeps disconnecting from the WiFi can be very annoying, especially when playing a game live.

 If you are having this problem or random Xbox Live disconnects, there are a few fixes to check that will help solve the problem.

-Even high-end routers can have issues at times.
+Low-cost routers often can have WiFi issues, but even high-end routers can have issues at times.

 Once you verify the internet is up and working, trying the fixes below will hopefully help get your system back online.

 7 Fixes When Xbox One Keeps Disconnecting from WiFi

 - Restart the Xbox One

 - Use 2.4GHz Instead of 5GHz Frequency

 - Use an Ethernet Cable to WiFi Adapter

 Most routers will have an on/off switch but unplugging and plugging it back in also works.

 Power off the router for 4-5 seconds and power it back on.